pulzze/autoflow-documentation/docs/ids/action-condition-is-non-empty-string/tooltip.md

-This Action returns true or false if the given input string is empty or not.
+Determines if a string has characters